juanpallotta/LPP/README.md

 - `nBinsBkg`: Number of bins used for background correction.
 This quantity is taken from the tail of the lidar signal.
 From the exsample number in the previous line: last 2000 bins will be used.
 - `BkgCorrMethod`: Background method used for the background substraction.
 There are 3 options:
     - `MEAN`: The bias of the lidar signal is obtained computing the mean average of the last `nBinsBkg` bins.
     - `FIT`: The bias of the lidar signal is obtained computing the linear fit of the pure molecular attenuated backscatter to the lidar signal across the last `nBinsBkg` bins.
-    - `FILE_BKG`: The bias of the lidar signal is obtained using the background data.
-If this option is choosen, backgroun data file must be provided in the run of `lidarAnalysis_PDL0`.
+The independent term of the fit is taken as the bias of the lidar signal.
+    - `AUTO`: An automated method to compute the bias of the raw lidar signal.
+This method is recommended in cases where molecular modulation is still detected al the end of the track recorded.
+This method is based on guessing a set of bias and a test algorithm to find wich of the the bias tested is the best.
+    - `NO_BKG`: No background is subtracted to the lidar signal.

 This variables are used by `lidarAnalysis_PDL1` and `lidarAnalysis_PDL2`, and both modules uses the same configuration for these data.